ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

-The **Theory of Causal Relativity** is a theory of relativity in a space without time. **Causal Relativity Equations** derived from Relativity are purely spatial and can be used to calculate and predict all the relativistic effects without a time.
+The **Theory of Causal Relativity** is a theory of relativity in a space without time.
+The **Causal Relativity Equations** are derived from the fundamental forces and relativistic effects without Spacetime, or any time, creating **Causal Geometry** a frame independent causal 4th spatial coordinate systems by unifying mass, light, and gravity and their interactions in space relative to its own frame and any other frame of mass, light, gravity.

+Even in spacetime works as a 4th spatial coordinate system providing alterntive ways to calculate relativistic effects of phenomena in spacetime without time, such as simultaneity, the twin paradox, and time dilation without time only in space.

 ---